marcobattaglia/quarkus-scala/README.md

 ## json serialization
 GraalVM doesn't fully support reflection, but json-B works using reflection.
-But there is a feature of the compiler that permit to declare which class need a reflection upon at runtime.
+There is a feature of the compiler that permits to declare which class need a reflection upon at runtime.
-You need to provide a json file or to use this quarkus annotation @RegisterForReflection on the classes to be inspected by reflection.
+You need to provide a json file or to use this quarkus annotation @RegisterForReflection on the classes in order to enable the reflection.

 ## Clean and compile
 ```